 Reestablishing blood flow in the infarct-related artery may improve left ventricular function and survival following MI.
 In acute MI, studies show that PTCA can achieve adequate flow in 80-90% of patients, compared with 50-60% of patients after TT.

 Several retrospective clinical trials have shown that patients with cardiogenic shock due to myocardial ischemia benefitted (reduction in 30-day mortality rates) when treated with angioplasty.
 A study of direct (primary) PTCA in patients with cardiogenic shock reported lower mortality rates in patients treated with angioplasty combined with the use of stents than in patients treat with medical therapy.

-A study by Antoniucci et al found that mortality rates increase in relation to the length of time to treatment in patients with acute MI who are not considered to be at low risk.
-To study the relationship of time to treatment and mortality in patients with acute MI, a series of 1336 patients who underwent successful primary PTCA were stratified into low-risk and not–low-risk patient groups.
+A study by Antoniucci et al found that mortality increases in relation to the length of time to treatment in patients with acute MI who are not considered to be at low risk.
+To study the relation of time to treatment and mortality in patients with acute MI, a series of 1336 patients who underwent successful primary PTCA were stratified into low-risk and not–low-risk patient groups.
 The 6-month mortality rate was 9.3% for not–low risk patients and 1.3% for the low-risk patients.
 An increase in the mortality rate from 4.8% to 12.9% with increasing time to reperfusion was observed in the not–low-risk group.
 A delay from symptom onset to treatment resulted in higher mortality rates for the not–low-risk patients.

 The mortality rates at 30 days were 46.7% in the early intervention group and 56% in patients treated with optimal medical management.
 Although these 30-day results did not reach statistical significance, the mortality rate at 6 months was significantly lower in the early intervention group (50.3% vs 63.1%).